 20 awesome Christmas markets in Italy

-Planning a trip to enjoy winter in Prague (Czech Republic) is always a good idea.
-Me and Al have visited for Valentine’s day, on a snowy February, and it was one of the most romantic trips we’ve ever experienced together!
+Me and Al have visited for Valentine’s day, on a snowy February.
+Gosh, it was one of the most romantic trips ever!

-Another important thing you should keep in mind is that, because of the snow, the queues at Prague Castle will be much shorter (we had to stand in line for more than one hour when we visited in springtime).
+Another important thing you should keep in mind is that, the queue at Prague Castle will be much shorter.

-Being low season, you won’t have to push your way through the crowds while visiting Prague, and that’s exactly why we explored its narrow streets hand in hand, nose up in the air as we admired the historical buildings of the old city.
+Being low season, you won’t have to push your way through the crowds while visiting Prague.
+That’s exactly why we loved to explore its narrow streets hand in hand with our nose up in the air.

 You might also like: